For the purposes of this rule, "owner

 reimbursement in such amounts as the director specifies in writing.
 If the

-director determines that the cost of corrective measures care will be greater
+director determines that the cost of corrective measures

-than the value of the trust fund, he
+care will be greater than the value of the

-the director may withhold reimbursement of such
+trust fund, the director may withhold reimbursement of such amounts as the

-the director determines, in accordance with paragraph
+director deems prudent until the director determines, in accordance with

-(9) The director will agree to termination of
+director will agree to termination of

 a trust when one of the following occurs: